01 Aug 4 Reasons I Love Lesbian Books Even Though I’m A “Supposedly” Straight Woman

 I found a book by Sarah Waters in a free book bin once and scanned through the pages out of simple curiosity.
 Two hours later, I was still reading.
 That was mostly due to Ms. Waters’ gift for transporting the reader into an entirely different time and place with the expert use of elegant prose.
 All I know was, I was hooked.
 Since then, I have sought out all of her books, and many other books featuring lesbians or bicurious women.

-These were some of the questions I sifted through and truth is, it’s a little complicated.
+At the time though, I wondered, if there were other “straight” girls getting satisfaction from lez fiction.
+Sexuality and a little complicated.
 And anyone who knows me will agree that complicated is my comfort zone.
 So for any of you straight gals who have a penchant for stories featuring female on female love, from romance to raunch, here are four simple reasons, I read lesbian books.

 Not all of us have the luxury, opportunity or freedom to experiment or experience the world as others do.
 As it pertains to this subject, even when I had the opportunity to kiss a girl and like it, it was simply not in the cards.